c3re/can2mqtt/README.md

 This one is a bit special but all it does is that it takes 8 bytes from the CAN-Bus and parses two uint32s out of it and sends them in a string representation to MQTT.
 The two numbers are seperated with a simple space(" ").
 MQTT2CAN-wise it takes two string representations of numbers and converts them to 8 bytes representing them as 2 uint32.
 ### bytecolor2colorcode
 Converts an bytearray of 3 bytes to hexadecimal colorcode
+### pixelbin2ascii
+This mode was designed to adress colorized pixels.
+MQTT-wise you can insert a string like "<0-255> #RRGGBB" wich will be converted to 4 byte on the CAN-BUS the first byte will be the number of the LED 0-255 and bytes 1, 2, 3 are the color of red, green and blue.